isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-02-27-post-Response by Second Minister for Law Edwin Tong at the Committee of Supply Debate 2023.md

 {:start="27"}
 27. To Mr Pillai’s query on forward deploying mediation services:

-(a) We believe that in the hands of a very good mediator, many of these disputes can be resolved amicably.
-And in many cases, part of the reluctance is because you have a dispute with a neighbour who lives three feet away, and you do not want to travel all the way down to the CBD area about 45 minutes away to do mediation.
+(a) We believe that in the hands of a very good mediator, many of these disputes can be resolved very amicably.
+In many cases, part of the reluctance to go to mediation is because you have a dispute with a neighbour who lives three feet away and you do not want to get into a bus, all the way down to the CBD area about 45 minutes away,to do mediation.

 (b) I am pleased to share that the CMC has begun offering mediation services at six satellite locations at selected ServiceSG Centres and Community Clubs, some placed within the precinct where the two neighbours live, or at least close by.

-(c) We will also offer online mediation for suitable voluntary neighbour dispute cases in two GRCs as a pilot to start with and we will decide if it works, and perhaps look at scaling that up.
-That removes the geographical difficulties that they might face in going down to mediation when the party they should be speaking to is only three feet away.
+(c) We will also offer online mediation for suitable voluntary neighbour dispute cases in two GRCs, as a pilot to start with and we will decide if it works, and perhaps look at scaling that up.
+So, it removes the geographical difficulties that they might face in going down to mediation when the party they should be speaking to is only three feet away.

 {:start="28"}
 28. To support these efforts, the CMC has begun to increase the number of mediators on its panel of accredited community mediators and will look at growing this pool as quickly as possible.

 {:start="29"}
-29. Despite what I said, some disputes will remain unresolved despite early intervention, best efforts at mediation and all the efforts we make at making mediation more accessible.
+29. Despite what I said, some disputes will remain unresolved despite early intervention, best efforts at mediation, and all the efforts we make at making mediation more accessible.

 {:start="30"}
 30. For these cases, the CDRT will continue to serve as an avenue of last resort.

 (a) We will make improvements to address feedback that laypeople face difficulties in collecting evidence, and navigating the CDRT’s process and procedures.
-MND’s initiatives, which SMS Sim Ann will talk about later, will complement the mediation and the CDRT process.
+MND’s initiatives, which SMS Sim Ann will speak about later, will complement the mediation and the CDRT process.

-(b) In addition, we are studying how best to address cases where a person’s acts of nuisance may be linked to an underlying mental health condition.
+(b) In addition, we are studying how best to address cases where a person’s act of nuisance may be linked to an underlying mental health condition.

 (c) Furthermore, there will also be stronger measures to deter non-compliance with the CDRT’s orders.